raspberrypilearning/secure-messages/en/step_7.md

 --- task ---

-Test your code with the same message.
+**Test:** Click the **Run** button and test with the same message.

 What happens this time?

 ```
 Please enter a message: hi there!!
 klwkhuh
 ```

-Now, your code just skips any character if it's not in the alphabet.
+Your code just skips any character if it is not in the alphabet.

 --- /task ---

+It would be better if your code just used the original character for anything not in the alphabet.

 --- task ---

-It would be better if your code didn't encrypt anything not in the alphabet, but just used the original character.

 Add an `else` statement to your code, which just adds the original character to the encrypted message.